Weddings at The Old Vicarage Boutique Hotel are unique and Intimate.

 This was another bride and groom at the Old Vicarage whose wedding took place at the end of March.
 Although the greenery wasn’t as grown, there the gardens were still lovely for bride and groom portraits.

 I would say that most people who book me for their wedding photographer, do so because they want natural photos and don’t want to spend a long time lining up family and friends for formal photos.
 Most do, however, require a few group photos.
-I generally take these in the gardens (the location will be dependant on the light at the time) or at the front of the venue using the steps for a platform for larger group photos.
-Here a few photos to give you an idea.
+I generally take these in the gardens (the location will be dependent on the light at the time) or at the front of the venue using the steps for a platform for larger group photos.
+Here are a few photos to give you an idea.

 When the evening part of your wedding starts at the Old Vicarage, everyone gathers inside to make way for the bride and groom to start the dancing off … and always with the hope that their wedding guests join them on the dance floor.
-Although I’m usually booked to photograph the day until the first dance, I aways stick around for some photos of the guests dancing too so encourage brides and grooms to make sure their guests join them on the dance floor!
+Although I’m usually booked to photograph the day until the first dance, I always stick around for some photos of the guests dancing too so encourage brides and grooms to make sure their guests join them on the dance floor!

 Finally, so much time to goes into the finer details of weddings, not only by the bride and groom but by the venue itself.
 The Old Vicarage are experts in this field and will ensure all of your requirements are exceeded in every way.